 Self Support Courses

-All self-support tuition course data entry including adds, changes, or cancellations MUST be submitted through Academic Extension.
-Please contact Academic Extension at (541) 346-4231 or email@example.com to add any self-support courses(s).
+All self-support tuition course data entry including adds, changes, or cancellations MUST be submitted through Continuing and Professional Education.
+Please contact Continuing and Professional Education at (541) 346-4231 or email@example.com to add any self-support courses(s).

 Summer Final Examinations

 Effective Summer term 2016 the Office of Academic Scheduling will no longer schedule final exams for courses offered in parts of term A8 and E4.
 All courses should plan to hold final exams during the last scheduled course meeting.

 The scheduling protocols are in effect for the summer session; therefore courses must begin on the hour rather than the half-hour, and, for two-hour courses, must not cross the approved zone meeting times.
 Standard course beginning times are 8 am, 10 am, 12 noon, 2 pm, and 4 pm.
 If you have a specific request, please contact Academic and Classroom Scheduling at (541) 346-3225 or firstname.lastname@example.org.

 You may also view Summer 2019 information in the Class Schedule; navigate to any available term listed on the class schedule, then change the term in the “address bar” of your browser to 201804, press Enter, and then use the search functions.

 Information including Course Maintenance Forms and the schedule production calendar are located on the Academic and Classroom Scheduling page.

 |Summer schedule materials available to academic departments||November 12|

 |All course changes and data entry due back to Academic and Classroom Scheduling||January 18|